blog-banner-image

 • David Berkowitz, better known as the “Son of Sam” killed six people in the 1970s claiming that his neighbor’s dog had told him to do it.
 He was diagnosed with paranoid schizophrenia.

-• Ed Gein, gruesome inspiration for fiction’s Norman Bates, Buffalo Bill, and Leatherface, murdered and mutilated his victims often keeping grisly “trophies.”
+• Ed Gein, the gruesome inspiration for fiction’s Norman Bates, Buffalo Bill, and Leatherface, murdered and mutilated his victims often keeping grisly “trophies.”

-• Richard Chase—”the vampire of Sacramento”—killed six people in California and drank their blood.
+• Richard Chase, ”the vampire of Sacramento”, killed six people in California and drank their blood.

 • David Gonzalez killed four people in 2004 and claimed he’d been inspired by “Nightmare on Elm Street.”